phunware/maas-mapping-android-sdk/README.md

 mapFragment.getPhunwareMapAsync(callback: OnPhunwareMapReadyCallback)
 ```

 Your `OnPhunwareMapReadyCallback` implementation will require you to override `onPhunwareMapReady()`.
-When this method is called, it means your map instance is read for use.
+When this method is called, it means your map instance is ready for use.
 ```kotlin
 override fun onPhunwareMapReady(phunwareMap: PhunwareMap) {
 }
 ```

 #### Linking the Map with the Map Manager
 In order to perform operations on the map through the Map Manager, like adding a building, we need to link the Map Manager with the Map we just loaded.
-You should do so inside your `OnPhunwareMapReadyCallback`:
+You should do so inside your `onPhunwareMapReady()`:
 ```kotlin
 override fun onPhunwareMapReady(phunwareMap: PhunwareMap) {
     mapManager.setPhunwareMap(phunwareMap)